 Types of tumour deposits:

-Why is this important?
-Extranodal extension is also associated with a higher risk of new tumours developing in the neck and is often used by your doctors to guide your treatment.
+All lymph nodes are surrounded by a capsule.
+Extranodal extension (ENE) means that cancer cells have broken through the capsule and into the tissue that surrounds the lymph node.
+Extranodal extension is important because it is associated with a higher risk of new tumours developing in the neck and is often used by your doctors to guide your treatment.
 Extranodal extension is also used to determine the nodal stage (see Pathologic stage below).

+The pathologic stage for melanoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and worse prognosis.
+In general, a higher number means more advanced disease and a worse prognosis.

-Melanoma is assigned a tumour stage between 1 and 4 based on the maximum tumour thickness (Breslow thickness) and the presence or absence of ulceration.
+Invasive melanoma is assigned a tumour stage between 1 and 4 based on the maximum tumour thickness (Breslow thickness) and the presence or absence of ulceration.
 In general tumours with a greater thickness or ulceration receive a higher tumour stage.

-Melanoma is given a nodal stage of 0 to 3 based on the presence of cancer cells in a lymph node, the number of lymph nodes involved, and the presence of tumour satellites.
+Invasive melanoma is given a nodal stage of 0 to 3 based on the presence of cancer cells in a lymph node, the number of lymph nodes involved, and the presence of tumour satellites.

 If no lymph nodes are involved the nodal stage is N0.
 If no lymph nodes are sent for pathological examination, the nodal stage cannot be determined and the nodal stage is listed as NX.

 Each cell in your body contains a set of instructions that tell the cell how to behave.
 These instructions are written in a language called DNA and the instructions are stored on 46 chromosomes in each cell.
-Because the instructions are very long, they are broken up into sections called genes and each gene tells the cell how to produce piece of the machine called a protein.
+Because the instructions are very long, they are broken up into sections called genes and each gene tells the cell how to produce a piece of the machine called a protein.